MiskaPuurunen/MiskaPuurunen/README.md

 ## Hello 👽

-I'm Miska, a software and Systems Engineer from Finland.
+I'm Miska, a software and Systems Engineer.

 I research, design and build things about my interests such as CS, cybersecurity, operating systems and system architecture.
 If i get a cool idea i will build it, usually privately.